Jesseslco/m3u8_downloader/README.md

 change proxy value (default = None), you are good to go.

 ## Feed Back
-if you got any problem while using it, feel free to raise a issue, I'm more than glad to help you.
+if you got any problem while using it, feel free to raise a issue.
 Thanks for using it.